 Dr. Saloni Krishnan, Lab Director

-I am a lecturer at Royal Holloway, University of London, and I lead the N-CoDe Lab.
-My research focuses on how language is represented in the brain, and how this might be different in those with speech and language disorders.
+I am a Reader (~Associate Professor) at Royal Holloway, University of London and I lead the N-CoDe Lab.
+My research focuses on how language is represented in the brain, and how organisation this might differ in those with developmental speech and language disorders, like DLD or stuttering.

-Outside of work, I’m watching language development in the wild, by seeing my young daughter grow up.
+Outside of work, I’m currently watching language development in the wild, seeing my young daughter master speaking and reading.
 I also love cocktails, travelling, and cake.
 My guilty pleasure is reading – I can’t put a book down once I start it, even if it’s terrible!